Milton in Santa Rosa County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Education.
 A significant historical year for this entry is 1908.

 Location.
 30° 37.051′ N, 87° 2.489′ W. Marker is in Milton, Florida, in Santa Rosa County.
-Marker is at the intersection of West Walker Street and Mary Street, on the right when traveling west on West Walker Street.
+It is at the intersection of West Walker Street and Mary Street, on the right when traveling west on West Walker Street.
 Touch for map.
 Marker is in this post office area: Milton FL 32570, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Historic Mt.
-Pilgrim African Baptist Church (approx. 0.2 miles away); St. Mary’s Rectory (approx. 0.3 miles away); St. Mary’s Episcopal Church (approx. 0.4 miles away); U.S.S.
-Kenneth Whiting AV-14, Ship’s Bell (approx. half a mile away); Milton Veterans Memorial (approx. half a mile away); Imogene Theatre (approx. half a mile away); Korea (approx. half a mile away); World War I (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Historic Mt.
+Pilgrim African Baptist Church (approx. 0.2 miles away); St. Marys Rectory (approx. 0.3 miles away); St. Marys Episcopal Church (approx. 0.4 miles away); U.S.S.
+Kenneth Whiting AV-14, Ships Bell (approx. half a mile away); Milton Veterans Memorial (approx. half a mile away); Imogene Theatre (approx. half a mile away); Korea (approx. half a mile away); World War I (approx. half a mile away).
 Touch for a list and map of all markers in Milton.

 Also see . . .
 Marker dedication.
 (Submitted on April 4, 2024, by Tim Fillmon of Webster, Florida.)